stefan-hoeck/idris2-pack/README.md

 ### Updating Idris2, packages, and pack

-To switch to the latest package collection:
+To switch to the latest pack collection:

 ```sh
 pack switch latest
 ```

-Note that if there's a library or application (e.g. idris2-lsp) that you always want to be installed upon switching to a new package collection, then you need to specify that in the `pack.toml` file located in the `~/.config/pack` directory.
+Note that if there's a library or application (e.g. idris2-lsp) that you always want to be installed upon switching to a new pack collection, then you need to specify that in the `pack.toml` file located in the `~/.config/pack` directory.
 More detailed instructions can be found in the comments of this file.